gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: -k (gnatchop)

 :switch:`-k{mm}`

   Limit generated file names to the specified number ``mm`` of characters.
-  This is useful if the
-  resulting set of files is required to be interoperable with systems which limit the length of file names.
-  No space is allowed between the :switch:`-k` and the numeric value.
-The numeric value may be omitted in which case a default of :switch:`-k8`, suitable for use with DOS-like file systems, is used.
-If no :switch:`-k` switch is present then there is no limit on the length of file names.
+This is useful if the resulting set of files is required to be interoperable with systems which limit the length of file names.
+You may not place any space between the :switch:`-k` and the numeric value.
+You can omit the numeric value, in which case ``gnatchop`` will use a default of :switch:`-k8`, suitable for use with DOS-like file systems.
+If you don't specify a :switch:`-k` switch, there is no limit on the length of file names.

 .. index:: -p (gnatchop)

 :switch:`-p`
   Causes the file modification time stamp of the input file to be preserved and used for the time stamp of the output file(s).
-This may be useful for preserving coherency of time stamps in an environment where ``gnatchop`` is used as part of a standard build process.
+You may find this useful for preserving coherency of time stamps in an environment where ``gnatchop`` is used as part of a standard build process.